Duco

 Fan

-- Speed 33%: Low speed manual override.
+- Speed 33%: Continuous low speed override.

-- Speed 66%: Medium speed manual override.
+- Speed 66%: Continuous medium speed override.

-- Speed 100%: High speed manual override.
+- Speed 100%: Continuous high speed override.

 When a connected wall unit (such as a UCCO2) triggers a timed speed override on the Duco box, Home Assistant reflects the current ventilation level as a percentage.
 These timed states cannot be set from Home Assistant; writing a speed always uses the permanent manual mode (a continuous override with no time limit).